 5.3.1 Key issue details

-"Subscribe-Notify" NF Service illustration 1 specified in TS 23.501, clause 7.1.2, allows one NF (e.g., NF_A) to subscribe to notifications of NF producer (e.g., NF_B).
+"Subscribe-Notify" NF Service illustration 1 specified in TS 23.501, clause 7.1.2, allows one NF (e.g., NF_A) to subscribe to notifications of NF Service Producer (e.g., NF_B).
 The subscription request includes the notification endpoint (e.g., the notification URL) of the NF Service Consumer.
 In this scenario, NF_A subscribes the service of NF_B for itself.